-Kirsten was great in answering all our questions and appeared to know so much about the prion and its history.
-She told us lots of stories about paranormal activity she has witnessed during night time tours of the jail and also gave us information about how the over night stays work – I was even tempted to book one up!
+Kirsten was great in answering all our questions and appeared to know so much about the prison and its history.
+She told us lots of stories about the paranormal activity she has witnessed during nighttime tours of the jail and also gave us information about how the overnight stays work – I was even tempted to book one up!
 On reflection, I’m still not sure I could handle it but I know we would be in safe hands with Kirsten and her paranormal partner Paul.

 Whilst we were walking around we spotted some of the building works which are going ahead to make a hotel at the jail.
 Can you imagine staying within the jail knowing all the gruesome encounters that went on – I don’t think I’d sleep!
 I reckon it would be pretty cool though and something to tick off your bucket list – I mean how many people can say they’ve stayed in a jail which happens to be the most haunted hotel!
 We even saw where there would be a room right next to where people used to be hung over the side of the building – imagine sleeping well knowing that!